kaiorosa1/100-days-of-code/log-r5.md

 ## Day 86: May 26, 2020

+**Today's Progress**: I worked on the section about RxJS operators from my Angular course.
+I also worked on the libsys project, I implemented the adding data to the respective service.
+I haven't started adding the db yet.

+**Thoughts**: Reviewing is fundamental when you are learning a lot of things and sometimes I take that for granted.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/old-projects/commit/0fbb8d80911ce7f44cc01554ea0b753bbd0e4779)

+---

+## Day 86: May 26, 2020

 **Today's Progress**: I got back to my Angular course.
 I also worked on the LibSys project.
 I added some icons and removed the dynamic column from the generic table for now.

 **Thoughts**: I would love to create more scripts and write a bit more.
 I want to start writing tutorials or something I see myself working on youtube or doing some technical writing in the future.